Nimiauredhel/RaffleApp/README.md

 The Twitch-Bot On/Off switch instantly starts and terminates the bot's listening activity, respectively.
 It may take the bot a moment to log-in.
 There's not a lot of feedback at the moment for what the bot is doing and whether it encountered any issues, but that's coming very soon.

+## Next Steps
+A selection of features I would like to add in the near future *Add a text feed of what the bot is doing and whether it encountered any issues, similar to a developer console *Allow the bot to be more talkative and notify chatters of events such as being added to the raffle, starting the raffle, and declaring the winner
+*Implement secure local storage of Twitch credentials, particularly the bot's OAuth token *Add the ability the set a timer for the bot's listening activity, which executes the raffle when it ends *A ton of UI stuff that still isn't quite right